MaximSimeonovIvanov/workwear-catalog-website/README.md

 - **Development workflow:** VS Code Remote SSH editing files directly on the server
 - **Home IP exposure:** Cloudflare proxy (orange cloud) hides the real home IP from the public internet
 - **Resilience:** All Docker containers run with `restart: unless-stopped` — if the server reboots, everything comes back automatically
+- **Dynamic IP:** A cron job checks the current public IP every 5 minutes and updates the Cloudflare A record via API if it has changed

 ---